Bikes · Resale guide

 Factors That Affect Bajaj Pulsar NS400 Resale Value

-City of Sale and Local Demand: Resale values can vary slightly by city.
-Major metro areas like Bangalore, Pune, or Delhi often have higher demand for performance bikes, potentially leading to slightly better prices compared to smaller towns where the market might be more limited.
+Location and Demand: Resale values can vary slightly by city.
+Major metropolitan areas like Bangalore, Pune, and Chennai might see slightly higher demand and prices compared to smaller towns, potentially ₹2,000-₹3,000 difference.

 Maintenance Cost Breakdown (India, 2026)